libdynd/libdynd/docs/arrfunc_interface_and_registry.md

   return x + 2 * y;
 }

 that I'd like an elwise version of.
-We should be able to do something like
+It seems we should be able to do something like

-nd::arrfunc elwise_calc = elwise(calc);
+nd::arrfunc elwise_calc = make_elwise_arrfunc(calc);

+A bit less trivial is something like neighborhood that has keyword arguments like shape and offset.
+In that case, if I have some function strided_calc, I should be able to have an arrfunc with a simple interface with those arguments unpacked.
+For example, perhaps a subclass like

+class neighborhood_arrfunc : arrfunc {
+  nd::array operator ()(nd::array a0, ..., nd::array shape, nd::array offset) {
+    // package shape and offset into kwds, then call operator () in arrfunc }
+};

+then I would do

+nd::arrfunc neighborhood_calc = make_neighborhood_arrfunc(strided_calc);